 All the details and free fiction are available at her website.
 Visit her today and say hello!

-- To enter, leave a comment stating that you are entering the contest.
-Contest closes 7 pm CDT, Tuesday, July 9.
+- To enter, leave a comment below stating that you are entering the contest.
+Contest closes 7 pm CST, Monday, December 29.

 - By entering the contest, you’re confirming that you are at least 18 years old.